AmineZouitine/RL_Puzzle/README.md

 # 📚 Rules of the game 📚 #

 ## 🔎 Objects 🔍 ##
-The card has 4 types of objects.
+The map has 4 types of objects.

 * ![#ffffff](https://via.placeholder.com/15/ffffff/000000?text=+) The white box which represents the size of the grid